tkern0/CTFs/Timisoara CTF Qualifiers 2018/07 attendance/README.md

 0x4d4d4d4d in ?? ()
 ```

 0x4d4d4d4d corresponds to 'MMMM'.
 So I went to try find exactly caused it, and what I could substitute in.
-But while trying this, I repeatedly came across a really annoying feature I decided I had to deal with.
-If you spend too long, the program just kicks you out.
+But while trying this, I repeatedly came across a really annoying feature I decided I had to deal with first.
+If you spend too long, the program just kicks you out, even in gdb.
 Back in Binary Ninja I found what was causing that:

 ![Alarm call][01_Alarm]